one-and-only/EZCompile-PHP/README.md

 -   latest-7.2: **_enchant, iconv, TIDY, GD, webp support, jpeg support, freetype, zip read/write support_**
 -   latest-7.1: **_enchant, iconv, TIDY, Argon2 Password Hashing, GD, webp support, jpeg support, freetype, sodium, zip read/write support_**

-### 2. Due to the increased complexity and massively increased user input required to the point where you might as well compile it yourself on Windows, support for this operating system has been temporarily (and possibly permanently) limited to only the Docker Application in this project's roadmap until further notice.
+### 2. Due to the increased complexity and massively increased user input required to the point where you might as well compile it yourself on Windows, support for this operating system has been temporarily (and possibly permanently) limited to only the Docker Application in this project's roadmap until further notice

-### 3. If you find any issues or ommisions, please open up an issue on GitHub.
+### 3. If you find any issues or ommisions, please open up an issue on GitHub

 * * *

-#### Psst...Disclaimer:
+#### Psst...Disclaimer

+* * *

 This product includes PHP software, freely available from <http://www.php.net/software/>